 Note that when you import the image using VBoxManage you should also reset it’s MAC address.
 You can do this using VBoxManage like this:

 You may also want to be able to shutdown the machine without logging in, you’ll also need to install ACPI support:

-sudo apt-get update sudo apt-get install acpi-support
+sudo apt-get install acpi-support

 This will allow you to use the VBoxManage command to shut down the machine cleanly without using SSH: